Wild Boys of the Road: Plot

-Finally, the three end up living in the New York City Municipal Dump.
-Eddie finally lands a job, but needs to find $3 to pay for a coat which the job requires.
-They panhandle to raise the money.
-When two men offer Eddie $5 to deliver a note to a movie theater cashier across the street, he jumps at the chance.
-The note turns out to be a demand for money.
-Eddie is arrested, and the other two are taken in as well when they protest.
-The judge (Robert Barrat) cannot get any information out of them, particularly about their parents.
-However, Eddie's embittered speech moves him.
-He dismisses the charges and promises to get Eddie's job back for him.
-He also promises to help the other two, and assures them that their parents will be back to work soon.
+Eddie, Tommy, and Sally make their way to New York City, where they live in the garbage dump.
+One day, Eddie returns with the news that he has gotten a job running an elevator, but needs $3 for a uniform.
+The trio goes panhandling, and, when two men offer Eddie $5 to deliver a note to a movie theater cashier, he jumps at the chance.
+The note turns out to be a demand for money, however, and Eddie is arrested, and his friends are also hauled in when they protest.
+The judge cannot get any information out of them, particularly about their parents, but Eddie makes an embittered and emotional speech that moves the man.
+He not only dismisses the case, he promises to help them find work—on the condition that they return home once they can afford a ticket, as the judge is confident the New Deal will ease the financial difficulties faced by their families.